nasaie/Rasa-CustomChatBot/data/nlu.md

 - ask_internal_tax_choices
 - May I know more on Internal Tax?
 - internal tax
+- topic internal tax
+- internal tax topic
+- info on internal tax
+- Tell me about internal tax
+- Can you tell me about internal tax?

 ## intent:faq_internal_tax1
 - What is the excise duty?